BennyThadikaran/SwingTrend/README.md

 - Use it as a trend indicator or screener.
 - Lightweight and serializable.
 The Class state can be saved/restored.
 Useful for day-to-day tracking of trends.
 - Timeframe agnostic - pass data from any timeframe to establish the current trend.
 - Linux, Windows, and Mac.
 No external dependencies.
+90% test coverage of core functionality.

 If you ❤️ my work so far, please 🌟 this repo.